mythmakerseven/groupread/README.md

 - **PORT**: the port on which the server will run.

 Before launching, you might want to run the test suite to make sure everything works. ``yarn test:jest`` will run the backend unit tests, and ``yarn test:component`` will run frontend component tests.

+To run end-to-end tests, first make sure the server and backend are built with `yarn build:server` and `yarn build:ui`.
+Then start a test version of Groupread with `yarn start:cypress`.
+In another terminal, use `yarn test:e2e` to run the end-to-end tests.

 Note that test coverage is not great right now, with the frontend tests in particular being a work in progress.

 Now you can run ``yarn start:full`` to build and serve a production-ready app.
 The site will be hosted locally, e.g. at [http://localhost:3000/](http://localhost:3000/) if you set ``PORT`` to 3000.